godotengine/godot-docs/tutorials/3d/fps_tutorial/part_one.rst

     flashlight = $Rotation_Helper/Flashlight

-This gets our flash light node and assigns it to the ``flashlight`` variable.
+This gets the flash light node and assigns it to the ``flashlight`` variable.

 _________